From Barista to Home Enthusiast

 Worked at a local coffee shop during university.
 Learned the fundamentals and fell in love with the craft.

-My beloved one bought me a basic espresso machine.
+My girlfriend bought me a basic espresso machine.
 Realized I missed making coffee.
 Started down the rabbit hole.

 My first machine just stopped working and we couldn't save it.
 So as a self-birthday gift, I invested in a Breville Bambino.
 The home café dream begins.

-A year later, I decided to level up: a proper coffee grinder.
-I’d been getting by with a basic blade grinder, and while it worked, I wanted way more precision for my espresso shots.
-So I invested in a Baratza Encore ESP, a solid burr grinder that finally gave me the consistency I was chasing.
+Level up: a proper coffee grinder.
+I'd been getting by with a basic blade grinder, and while it worked, I wanted way more precision for my espresso shots.
+So I invested in a Baratza Encore ESP.

 Buy Me a Coffee

 Yes, I have a semi-pro espresso setup at home.
 Yes, I'm still asking you to buy me a coffee.
 The audacity, I know.
-But hey, those beans aren't gonna fund themselves, and my grinder upgrade fund isn't growing on its own.
+But hey, those beans aren't gonna fund themselves, and my upgrade fund isn't growing on its own 😛